CECS-378-Group-10/ElbeeCrypt/README.md

 ### Steps (Automatic)

 1. Simply run either `build-gcc.bat` or `build-msvc.bat`.
-Each of these script will automatically build the project
+Each of these scripts will automatically build the project

 ### Steps (Manual)